auth0/cosmos/.github/PULL_REQUEST_TEMPLATE/component_work.md

 - [ ] 3.
 Updated manage POC?

 #### Code quality
 - [ ] 1.
-Does it use tokens instead of using hard coded values 🤖
+Does it use tokens instead of using hard coded values? 🤖
 - [ ] 2.
 Does it follow consistent coding patterns? 📄
 - [ ] 3.
-Does it follow consistent folder structure 🤖📄
+Does it follow consistent folder structure? 🤖📄
 - [ ] 4.
-Does it add an identifier for automation testsing?
+Does it add an identifier for automation testing?

 #### Tests